Transformers: The Last Knight: Filming

 Principal photography began on May 25, 2016, in Havana, Cuba, with a few scenes shot by a "small team".
 Filming continued on June 6, 2016, in Phoenix, Arizona, and on June 19, 2016, in Detroit, Michigan, under the working title E75, with additional filming taking place in Chicago, Illinois.
 In Detroit, filming took place in the Michigan Motion Pictures Studio, Packard Plant, Michigan Central Station, Cafe D'Mongo's Speakeasy, and MGM Grand Detroit.
 Production moved to Europe on August 21, and filming commenced on August 22 in Scotland and Wales.
 In England, filming took place in North Yorkshire, Newcastle upon Tyne, Northumberland, London, Gosport and Stonehenge.
 Between August and October, filming occurred in Northern Ireland, and Preikestolen, Trolltunga and Atlanterhavsveien in Norway.
 The Trinity Library Oxford scene was filmed in the Old Library, Trinity College Dublin.

 In early September 2016, filming took place in Alnwick Castle in Alnwick Northumberland in England, including car chase scenes.
-Production continued at St Aidan's Church, Seahouses, where Walhberg spent an hour inside the church and reportedly donated £200.
+Production continued at St Aidan's Church, Seahouses, where Wahlberg spent an hour inside the church and reportedly donated £200.
 Rev Father Des McGiven said: "I didn't even know he was in church until he left.
 One of my parishioners, Danielle Love, recognized him and explained who he was.
 It's great that we had him in for the service, and we appreciate his generosity towards our church."
 Car chases were also filmed at the Monument area of Newcastle upon Tyne, where Josh Duhamel was filming, while Wahlberg and Sir Anthony Hopkins continued at Alnwick, Seahouses and the Bamburgh Region of Northumberland.
 In late September 2016, filming was spotted in Gosport, Hampshire at the Royal Navy Submarine Museum.
-On October 5, 2016 filming was spotted at St Bartholomew-the-Great, London.
+On October 5, 2016, filming was spotted at St Bartholomew-the-Great, London.
 London filming wrapped on October 27, 2016.
 Principal photography wrapped on December 4, 2016.

 Scenes were shot in at least four different aspect ratios, including 1.90:1 (IMAX), 2.00:1 (Univisium), 2.28:1, & 2.39:1 (Panavision).
 This has been stated by the movie's director of photography, Jonathan Sela, to be due to a large number of different types of cameras on set, including the Red 6K Weapon Dragon, the Alexa IMAX 3-D rig and the IMAX 3-D Phantom 65.